What is cyber insurance and do you really need it?

 What exactly does a cyber insurance policy cover?

-The loss of data or funds through malicious or accidental means, along with the grim prospect of technology or system failure, can be catastrophic and expensive for any organisation.
+The loss of data or funds through malicious or accidental means, along with the grim prospect of technology or system failure, can be catastrophic and hugely expensive for any organisation.

 - Digital and data asset destruction: The loss of data stored on tapes, hard disks, and other electronic media.